TrendingTechnology/reactgo.com-1/blog/vue-router-url-parameters/index.md

 ![vue-url-params.png](vue-url-params.png)

-## Accessing with props
+## Accessing Dynamic segement with props

-We can also access the dynamic segment data inside our component by using props.
+We can also access the dynamic segment inside our component by using props.

 To use `props` first we need to enable the `props` in our dynamic path.